 - Sewing machine and standard presser foot

 - Walking or Even Feed foot or engage your machine’s built-in fabric feeding system, such as the Janome AcuFeed Flex™ system, which we love

 - Quarter Inch Seam foot; optional but helpful since all the seams for the quilt are ¼”

 To get the “Little Presents” look of our quilt, you need to use fabrics somewhat similar to what we selected.
 Throughout the instructions, we will refer to the fabric by name.
 Below is a key to the fabrics.
 Use this to follow along, substituting your fabric selections.

 NOTE: Supplies and instructions are for ONE quilt and ONE matching bib.
 The cuts specified below are generous to allow you to carefully fussy cut all the motifs.
 The quilt finishes at 38″ x 38″ and the bib is approximately 14″ x 10½”.

-- ONE YARD each of EIGHT different 44-45″ wide cotton fabrics; see the pictures above for our picks, however, as noted in the introduction, not all these exact fabrics are currently in stock.
+- ONE YARD each of EIGHT different 44-45″ wide cotton fabrics; see the pictures above for our picks, however, as noted in the introduction, these exact fabrics are unlikely to be readily available.
 Dots and Chevrons as always available, then look for similar large and/or small motifs to match our pattern.
 You can certainly create your own unique mix-and-match combination, but as mentioned, you want to at least follow a similar size-of-motif design in order to achieve the look of the “little presents.”

 - ½ yard of 56-58″ wide cotton chenille for the bib back: we originally used 58” 10 ounce Cotton Chenille in White

 - Scrap or ¼ yard of medium-weight fusible interfacing; we originally used Pellon Décor Bond

 - All purpose thread to match fabrics